devicetree-org/lopper/README.md

    In addition to the standard libraries, Lopper uses: pcpp (or cpp), humanfriendly, dtc and libfdt for processing and manipulating device trees.
 These tools must be installed and on the PATH.
+You can also use the [venv](https://docs.python.org/3/library/venv.html) to install and manage the python dependencies, more on this below.

    **Note:** (python cpp) pcpp is optional (available on PyPi), and if not available cpp will be used for pre-processing input files.
 If comments are to be maintained